andrewalker/hakyll-awn/cv.md

 ### Programming

-In Perl, I have experience with object oriented programming with Moose, Moo, and with the native Perl OO.
-I have maintained legacy Perl CGI scripts and mod\_perl systems, and I have created and maintained modern Catalyst applications and web services, deployed with Starman and nginx.
+I good experience with Perl.
+I have maintained legacy CGI scripts and mod\_perl systems, and I have created and maintained modern Catalyst applications and web services, deployed with Starman and nginx.

 While I am mostly a back-end developer, I have written and maintained JavaScript code.
-I have exposure to Dojo and jQuery, and I like the way AngularJS handles Inversion of Control and Dependency Injection.
+I like the way AngularJS handles Inversion of Control and Dependency Injection.

 I have also worked with PHP and some PHP-based software, such as WordPress and Magento, including the development of plugins and themes.

 During my 3 years of technical secondary school and 4 years of university, I wrote a large amount of C, Java and Pascal code.
-Recently, I've been studying and experimenting with Haskell and OCaml in my free time, and I love the strict typing and elegant solutions they provide.
+I have also experimented with Haskell and OCaml in my free time, and I love the strict typing and elegant solutions they provide.

 ### Databases